 When it’s time to refill your tank, ask a few suppliers for a quote, and see if there are savings to be made.
 You can enter your postcode at UKIFDAOpens in a new window or Liquid Gas UK to find the suppliers that cover your areaOpens in a new window

 You can also go to BoilerJuice.comOpens in a new window or fueltool.co.ukOpens in a new window to get a price.
-They use the UKIFDA or Liquid Gas UK to see if you can find a local supplier that’s cheaper.
+Then use UKIFDA or Liquid Gas UK to see if you can find a local supplier that’s cheaper.

 Consider joining or setting up an oil club to get further discounts